 Explore our collection of storytelling, music, song and dance resources and delve deep into the richness of Scotland's intangible heritage.

-A vibrant arts venue located on in the heart of Edinburgh’s Old Town.
+A vibrant arts venue located in the heart of Edinburgh’s Old Town.
 Enjoy live storytelling, theatre, music, exhibitions, family events and workshops.
 Come discover Scotland’s rich story heritage with us.

 Gaelic, Scots and English are Scotland’s three surviving historic languages.
 While many other languages are spoken in Scotland today, Scots and Gaelic are special in that, if their use were to cease here, where they are rooted, they would effectively become extinct.